 The clients are unaware of NDPS and are unable to submit jobs to NDPS Printer Agents directly.
 The clients must therefore send jobs to a print queue.
 An NDPS Printer Agent can be configured to emulate a print server and service jobs from the queue to a NDPS printer.
-See "Supporting Queue-Based Client Workstations" on page 86 for more information.
-Then go to "Printing Problems Affecting All Users" on page 128.
+See "Supporting Queue-Based" Client Workstations" on page 87 for more information.
+Then go to "Printing Problems Affecting All Users" on page 134.

 C4.
-Look in iManage for NDPS Printer objects
+Look in Novell iManager for NDPS Printer objects

-Load iManage and look to see if any NDPS Printer objects are defined.
+Load Novell iManager and look to see if any NDPS Printer objects are defined.